apache/flink/docs/release-notes/flink-1.10.md

 #### FileSystems should be loaded via Plugin Architecture ([FLINK-11956](https://issues.apache.org/jira/browse/FLINK-11956))
 In the s3-hadoop and s3-presto filesystems, classes from external dependencies, such as the AWS SDK, are no longer relocated.
-In the past, class relocation turned out to be problematic in combination with custom implementations of the `AWSCredentialsProvider` interface.
-As a consequence of removing class relocation, s3-hadoop and s3-presto filesystems can only be used as [plugins]({{ site.baseurl }}/ops/filesystems/#pluggable-file-systems).
+In the past, class relocations turned out to be problematic in combination with custom implementations of the `AWSCredentialsProvider` interface.
+As a consequence of removing class relocations, s3-hadoop and s3-presto filesystems can only be used as [plugins]({{ site.baseurl }}/ops/filesystems/#pluggable-file-systems).
-Other filesystems are strongly recommended to be only used as plugins.
+Other filesystems are strongly recommended to be only used as plugins as we will continue to remove relocations.

 #### Flink Client respects Classloading Policy ([FLINK-13749](https://issues.apache.org/jira/browse/FLINK-13749))
 The Flink client now also respects the configured classloading policy, i.e.,